Therapeutic Woodworking? How the Craft Promotes Wellness

-Many studies have shown that when confronted by a problem, or when looking for solutions for said problem, it’s helpful to engage in brainstorming and other activities that let the mind wander to unrelated subjects.
-So new and creative solutions might be derived for the initial problem thanks to “lateral thinking.”
+Many studies have shown that when confronted by a problem, or looking for solutions for said problem, it’s helpful to brainstorm.
+As well as other activities that let the mind wander to unrelated subjects.
+So new and creative solutions might emerge thanks to “lateral thinking.”

-When engaging in therapeutic woodworking, one is immersed in the process, achieving a kind of Zen.
+In therapeutic woodworking, one gets immersed in the process, achieving a kind of Zen.
 There’s a meditativeness in it and one can emerge with a “eureka” moment.

 Outlets for Work-Related Stress

 Need to unwind from the grind?
 Feeling trapped at work?
 Break the routine with woodworking.
 Whittle down those pieces of lumber and create something new, different and beautiful with them.
-The mental stimulation will be a welcomed change from the dulling monotony of the office.
+The mental stimulation is definitely a much needed change from the monotony of the office.
 Likewise, the feeling of having genuinely created something tangible will promote a sense of agency in a way no quarterly report or filled-up spreadsheet can.
 This act of therapeutic woodworking also occurs in the relative tranquility of the garage or workspace.
 Away from prying eyes and pushy superiors.
-Successfully completing a project will instill one with confidence, a sense of achievement.
-And this can be brought over back to everyday life.
+Successfully completing a project will instill one with confidence.
+A sense of achievement, which can be brought over back to everyday life.

 For Mental Health

-When these crafts are done in a group or collective setting, there’s also a surrounding community too.
+When doing these crafts in a group or collective setting, not only does an individual focus on his or her work, there’s also a surrounding community too.
 Together they can bond over the activity and provide feedback and support.
-As well as provide the foundations of relationships that will develop and lead to genuine friendships, mentorships, etc.
+As well as provide the foundations of relationships that will develop in time, leading to genuine friendships, mentorships, etc.

 These are just a few examples of therapeutic woodworking.
-So, if you’re interested to get started in your DIY projects at home, in your garage or work space, feel free to reach out to Rustic Lumber – your friendly neighborhood lumber supplier!
+So, interested in starting your DIY projects at home, in your garage or workspace?
+Feel free to reach out to Rustic Lumber – your friendly neighborhood lumber supplier!